tribblix/build/patches/openjdk20/README.txt

 JDK 20 now that jdk19 has been forked off.

+20+4

+os::infinite_sleep() has been centralised

+Build failure in
+src/java.base/solaris/classes/sun/nio/fs/SolarisUserDefinedFileAttributeView.java
+Looking at the various implementations of this, the solaris one appears to be old and could simply be updated to use common code like linux and bsd do.

+The file
+src/jdk.hotspot.agent/share/classes/sun/jvm/hotspot/debugger/proc/ProcAddress.java
+removed getValue(), so use asLongValue() in src/jdk.hotspot.agent/share/classes/sun/jvm/hotspot/debugger/proc/ProcDebuggerLocal.java

+The reproducible builds by default stuff breaks us because it assumes it will always be enabled and appears not to be.
+Needs --with-source-date=current and also gnu date, so add DATE=/usr/gnu/bin/date to configure

+Setting --with-source-date also breaks copyright year generation which also needs gnu date.

 No need to have a Solaris switch to force fork1(), as of S10 that's the default behaviour.